zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/overview.md

  - They should get those objects from an outside service or a container.
  - The idea is analogous to the Hollywood principle that says, **"Don't call us, we'll call you."** It means, instead of the application calling the methods in a framework, the framework would call the implementation that has been provided by the application.

-You can take advantage of the inversion of control pattern to decouple the components of your application, swap dependency implementations, mock dependencies, and make your application modular and testable.
+You can take advantage of the inversion of control pattern to decouple your application components, swap dependency implementations, mock dependencies, and make your application modular and testable.

  - Dependency injection is a subset of the inversion of control principle.
  - In other words, dependency injection is just one way of implementing inversion of control.